criticalfault/nullsheen_main_site/content/posts/lonestar-game.md

 You may spend a karma in order to prevent a piece of evidence from being degraded by some happen stance.
 Each time will require more karma than the last.
 1,2,4,8,16,etc. One exception is that witness cannot be protected in this way, only physical evidence.
 Its up to the witnesses themselves to spend the karma.
 Which may come hard to those who have already witnessed and survived something terrible...

 ### Slips in Judgement
 Sometimes you have to bend the rules to get the job done.
 If that gets noticed that puts ammo in the pocket of the defense attorney.
 This ends up as a "Task Pool" to be used by the criminal defense team.
-Its limited up to the skill of the Attorney (Can't use more than you know how too).
+It's limited up to the skill of the Attorney (Can't use more than you know how too).

 ### Successful Defense
-When a case comes to court, the defendant must answer to judgment on the following criteria: motive, means and ability.
+When a case comes to court, the defendant must answer to judgement on the following criteria: motive, means and ability.

 - The motive represents the character's reason for committing the crime.
 - The means, the tools necessary to perform the crime.